ReesyJordan1/Credit_Card_Risk_Analysis/README.md

 <li> SMOTEEN Combination </li>
 </ol>

-In addition, we train another two models using the imbalanced data:
+In addition, we trained another two models using the imbalanced data:
 <ol>
 <li>  Balanced Random Forest </li>
 <li> Easy Ensemble Adaboost Classifier </li>
 </ol>

-Moreover, to evaluate the model, we use Balance Accuracy Score, as well as the imbalanced Classification Report.
+To evaluate the model, we used Balance Accuracy Score, as well as the imbalanced Classification Report.

-In the next section we are discussing the obtained results for each of the conducted experiments

 ## Results

-In this section we discuss the results found during conducting our analysis.

 #### Balanced Accuracy